syusui-s/lan_members/README.md

 # LAN Members
 LAN Members is a web service provides a list of devices connected to LAN.

+Features:

+* User Accounts
+* List members in LAN
+* Record usage time and last time LAN used

 ## Requirement
 This software needs these softwares: